Thursday, September 8, 2022 · 16 min read

 Fixed systems used in the industry typically have requirements that do not change much, and it’s usually easier to choose a system.

 For everyday DAQ systems, however, it’s a bit more challenging since these systems are used in a variety of applications over time.
-The key is to select one which has the best overall performance and protections against noise, aliasing, and obsolescence.
+The key is to select one which has the best overall performance and protection against noise, aliasing, and obsolescence.

 Check out Dewesoft's data acquisition systems with high-end signal conditioning